Quick 19-question sleep quality check-in for the past month.

 Habitual sleep efficiency

-The percentage of time in bed that is actually spent asleep.
+The percentage of time in bed that is reported as actual sleep time.

 Observer annex